mafintosh/peer-wire-protocol/README.md

 ### Interested

-See if you or the peer are interested
+See if you or the peer is interested

 ``` js
 wire.peerInterested; // is the peer interested in us?